ElectricRCAircraftGuy/eRCaGuy_PyTerm/README.md

 # Instructions:

 ## Linux:
-Create a symbolic link in your Linux home directory so you can run this program simply by calling `serial_terminal` from any directory in the terminal.
+Create a symbolic link in your Linux home directory so you can run this program simply by calling `pyterm` from any directory in the terminal.
 Be sure to use the full path to the .sh shell script:

 (RECOMMENDED) "Install" (ie: to run via a symbolic link in your user bin directory):

-    mkdir -p ~/bin && ln -s full/path/to/serial_terminal.sh ~/bin/serial_terminal
+    mkdir -p ~/bin && ln -s full/path/to/pyterm.sh ~/bin/pyterm

 Run without install:

-If you skip this step you can still run it by calling the full path to `serial_terminal.sh` or by using the full path to the .py file in this direct python call: `python3 serial_terminal.py`.
+If you skip this step you can still run it by calling the full path to `pyterm.sh` or by using the full path to the .py file in this direct python call: `python3 pyterm.py`.

 See all plugged in serial USB devices: